HEALTH AND WELLNESS

 - Marijuana and Other Drug Education - Learn about the cognitive effects, physical impacts of use, sleep impact, signs of withdrawal, effects on motivation, "the munchies" and more.

-- Consent Chats, Pt.
-1: Relationship Skills & Boundaries - This interactive discussion focuses on helping students cultivate the types of relationships they want, identify personal boundaries, and discuss norms and practices of sexual consent.
+- Consent Chats: Relationship Skills & Boundaries - This interactive discussion focuses on helping students cultivate the types of relationships they want, identify personal boundaries, and discuss norms and practices of sexual consent including common questions from UW students.

-- Relationship Violence & Stalking -This discussion focuses on the dynamics of relationship violence, stalking, UW campus norms, how to support friends and survivors and how students can engage as active bystanders in creating a safer campus culture.
-Introduces strategies from Green Dot Training.
+- Relationship Violence & Stalking Prevention -This discussion focuses on the dynamics of relationship violence and stalking, UW campus norms, how to support friends and survivors and how students can engage as active bystanders in creating a safer campus culture.

-- PHE: Let's Talk About Mental Health - This program is similar to our Mental Health Training but led by our Peer Health Educators.
+- PHE: Let's Talk About Mental Health - This program is led by student Peer Health Educators.
 This workshop is great for students wanting a peer perspective on mental health.
 This workshop aims to reduce stigma, to promote strategies on how to support others, and to offer information about on-campus resources and supports.
-Workshop led by Peer Health Educators trained by H&W
+Workshop led by Peer Health Educators trained by H&W.

 Health & Wellness consults with departments to help them create comprehensive education plans for their communities.
 We participate in campus wide events and programming for the UW community and provide state-wide leadership in the field of prevention and education.